Welcome to the pages of the HZB MX-group at BESSY II

 Beamlines 14.1 and 14.2 are dedicated to multi-wavelength-anomalous dispersion (MAD) phasing methods operating between 5.5-15.5 keV (2.25 to 0.75 Å), which cover the absorption edges of most commonly used heavy atom derivatives.
 Beamline 14.3 is a fixed energy station operating at 13.87 keV (0.89 Å).
 State-of-the-art detector technologies, including the PILATUS 6M detector (Dectris, Switzerland) enable high quality and rapid data collection.

 The infrastructure adjacent to the experimental end stations offers excellent facilities for users of the beamlines and includes office space, a sample preparation lab, a biology lab (safety level 1), and computing resources.
 And of course, the competent HZB MX-team will assist you before and during your beamtime.
-The success of the HZB MX-beamlines is documented by more than 1000 PDB entries from experimental beamtime of more than fifty international user groups from academia and pharmaceutical research companies.
+The success of the HZB MX-beamlines is documented by more than 2000 PDB entries from experimental beamtime of more than hundred international user groups from academia and pharmaceutical research companies.